Sex Therapy with Samantha

 -Pain in Sexual Activity

 -Anxiety/Panic Disorders surrounding Sex

-Please note that a certified and ethical sex therapist will never ask to have sex with you or to watch you partake in the act.
-If you know of this happening please contact your governing licensing board (AAMFT).
+Please note, a certified and ethical sex therapist will never ask to have sex with you or to watch you partake in the act.
+If you know of this happening please contact your state’s licensing board.

-I’ve written extensively about different sexual topics and showcased my work at different conferences around the United States.
-Feel free to search for articles like “10 Ways to be Sex Positive” to get a taste of what it’s like to work with me.
+If interested in learning more, I’ve written extensively about different sexual topics and showcased my work at different conferences around the United States.
+Feel free to search the blog for articles like “10 Ways to be Sex Positive” to get a taste of what it’s like to work with me.